-The SOGC extends a special invitation to all medical students who have an interest in ob/gyn, as well as to midwifery students, to attend the Medical Student Program at each Annual Clinical and Scientific Conference.
+The SOGC extends a special invitation to all medical students who have an interest in ob/gyn to attend this year’s All-Virtual Medical Student Program.

-The sessions were recorded and we invite you to view them here to learn more about the specialty!
+The 2020 Medical Student Program sessions were recorded and we invite you to view them here to learn more about the specialty!